tylermystery/builder/spec_sheet.md

 A simple set of controls allows users to refine the catalog view by **Search by name** and **Price**.
 A "Sort by" dropdown controls the order of the main catalog.

 ## Beta Toolkit
-A subtle "beta" subscript next to the tool name can be clicked to reveal a toolkit with advanced, toggleable features.
+A subtle "beta" subscript next to the tool name can be-clicked to reveal a toolkit with advanced, toggleable features.
 These features include **Collab Mode**, **Event Planner Mode**, and **History Mode**.